proc7ts/fun-events/README.md

 An event supplier that keeps the last event sent.

-It has only one method that registers an event receiver, just like an `EventSender`.
-The registered event receiver would receive the kept event immediately upon registration, and all upcoming events after that.
+It has only one method that returns an `AfterEvent` instance.
+The latter can be used to register an event receiver.
+The registered event receiver receives the kept event immediately upon registration, and all upcoming events after that until the returned event supply is cut off.

 The event keeper _always_ has event to send, unless it is closed.
-This is handy when tracking some state: the registered receiver would receive current state, and all updates after that.
+This is handy when tracking some state: the registered receiver receives current state, and all updates to it after that.

-The event keeper registrar method typically implements an `AfterEvent` interface - a function extending `OnEvent` interface and augmented with methods specific to event keeper.
+The `AfterEvent` is an `EventKeeper` implementation itself.
+It extends `OnEvent` with methods specific to event keeper.
 To convert a plain event receiver registration function to `AfterEvent`, an `afterEventBy()` function can be used.

 `EventSupply`
 -------------

 A supply of events from event supplier to event receiver.
-It is returned from event receiver registration functions.
+It is returned from event receiver registration.

-When events are no longer needed (or just exhausted) the supply may be cut off by calling the `off()` method.
+When events are no longer needed (or just exhausted) the supply may be cut off by calling its `off()` method.

-It also notifies on supply cut off by calling callback functions registered by `whenOff()` method.
+It also notifies on supply cut off by calling callback functions registered by its `whenOff()` method.

 An event supply may be constructed using `eventSupply()` function.